marcotuna/blog/content/blog/2021-05-29-using-scaleway-block-storage-with-nomad-csi.md

 }
 ```

+`nomad volume create block-storage.hcl`

+The `entry_id` will be returned and can be populated in the template.

 ## Running a job using CSI

+Now it's time to run a statefull job.
 The following template will schedule a container using mongodb docker image listening on port 27017.

 ```hcl